tthuma1/CryptoByte/README.md

 # CryptoByte

-**!IMPORTANT!
-This repository has been moved to https://github.com/CryptoByteCollectible/CryptoByte**

 This is the official repository of https://crypto-byte.com/

 To replicate this website in a local environment, clone the repository and run: